dexterlabora/excap-clientjs/README.md

-## excap-clientjs
+## excap-client-only
 # Cisco Meraki Captiive Portal API (ExCAP) - Client Side JS

 ## Overview
-This is a simple example webpage that can process a Cisco Meraki Click Through Splash Page.
+Example Click-through Splash Page for Cisco Meraki networks.

 Just host this file on any web server such as Apache and that's it!

 ## Installation
 * Host this file on a webserver
 * Configure the Meraki wireless SSID with a Click-Through splash page authentication
     * Dashboard --> Configure --> Splash Page: Click-through
-* Point the Meraki Splash page "Customer URL" to this file's URL
+* Point the Meraki Splash page "Customer URL" to the HTML file. (https://yourserver/splash.html or splash-with-style.html)
     * Dashboard --> Configure --> Splash Page --> Custom URL: `https://yourserver.com/splash.html`
 * Add the domain address of the webserver to the "Walled Garden"
     * Dashboard --> Configure --> Access Control --> SSID:yourSSID --> Walled Garden.